drewdeponte/boxci/README.md

 ## Usage and config

+    $ ci_bootstrap <ci workspace path> <repository revision>

+An example of this with bamboo might look as follows:

+    $ ci_bootstrap ${bamboo.build.working.directory} ${bamboo.repository.revision.number}

+However, if you want to test it manually you can always run it as follows:

+    $ ci_bootstrap <path to local git repo>

 NOTE: this will change once the gem has been created

 1. ssh to the build agent machine